Southern California ShakeOut

 The magnitude 7.8 scenario earthquake ruptures 186 miles (300 km) of the San Andreas fault from Bombay Beach at the edge of the Salton Sea in the south to Lake Hughes northwest of Palmdale in the north.
 The final slip (offset across the fault) ranges from 6-23 ft (2-7 m).
 The colors in the movies indicate the peak intensity of the shaking up to the current time at each location.
 See Explanation of Colors for a more detailed description of the color scheme.

-Viewing the movies requires a media player, such as QuickTime Player, capable of displaying QuickTime movies.
-The movies are available in three different resolutions.
-The low resolution versions movies are typically 5-10 MB in size.
-The high resolution versions are typically 10-20 MB in size and best downloaded using a high-speed internet connection.
+The movies are available in two different resolutions.
+The normal resolution versions are typically 10-20 MB in size.
 The high definition (HD) versions are typically 50-80 MB in size and are best viewed on high resolution displays.

 These images and movies are in the public domain and may be used freely.
 Please credit the U.S Geological Survey and the Southern California Earthquake Center.